The next pre inquest review hearing is due to take place at 10am on Wednesday 31st October 2018 at Birmingham Civil

 A judicial review hearing in the High Court was heard by Lord Justice Simon and Mrs Justice Carr on the 6th and 7th December 2017 sitting at the Family and Civil Justice Centre in Birmingham.
 The judicial review hearing considered matters arising from the Coroner’s ruling, dated 3 July 2017, on the scope of the Inquests.
 The judicial review judgment was handed down on 26th January 2018 at the Family and Civil Justice Centre in Birmingham.
 A copy of the judgment can be found here.

-The Coroner has carefully considered the judgement, which, concerns the extent to which these inquests, which are not criminal proceedings, can investigate and seek to identify those individuals who were responsible for the tragic events in Birmingham 43 years ago.
+The Coroner has carefully considered the judgment, which, concerns the extent to which these inquests, which are not criminal proceedings, can investigate and seek to identify those individuals who were responsible for the tragic events in Birmingham 43 years ago.
 The questions raised by the judgment are vital to the inquests into the deaths of the 21 people who died as a result of the bombings and are also of general public importance.

 The Coroner considers that clarity and certainty are required on these matters in order that the work of the inquests can continue to proceed effectively.
 In the circumstances, the Coroner considers that legal issues raised in the High Court judgment require reconsideration and clarification and he now intends to seek permission to appeal the judgment to the Court of Appeal.